retrosnob/retrosnob.github.io/pythonbook.md

 # Store the value "Fred" in a variable called name
 name = "Fred"
 ```
+You give a variable a value by using the `=`, which is known as the *assignment operator*.
 ### Variable names

 Variable names can include letters, numbers and the underscore (_) character, but they cannot *begin* with numbers.